LEGENDARY RESORT: AMAZING EXPERIENCE

 The option to stay in the chalet all season

-Breakfast seven days per week
+Breakfast five days per week

 Evening meal five nights per week